manweile/BTFM/Sketch1/README.md

 The RN-52 output speaker level needs to be attenuated from 750 mV to less than or equal to 636 mV.

-schematic or fritzing diagram here
+@TODO schematic or fritzing diagram here

 IPSUM LOREM attenuation circuit description